caltechlibrary/ames/README.md

 ## CodeMeta Updating

 #### Setup
-You need to set environmental variables with your token to access CaltechDATA (TINDTOK)
+You need to set an environmental variable with your token to access CaltechDATA `export TINDTOK=`

 #### Usage
 Type `python run_codemeta.py`.
 This will harvest all the repos present in CaltechDATA, search them for codemeta.json files, and update the metadata in CaltechDATA.
 There are more fields that could be mapped in the future.

 ## CaltechDATA Citation Alerts

 #### Setup
-You need to set environmental variables with your token to access CaltechDATA (TINDTOK) and Mailgun (MAILTOK).
-Access to data on S3 is currently restricted to Caltech Library staff and your S3 configuration needs to be set up following the instructions in dataset.
+You need to set environmental variables with your token to access CaltechDATA `export TINDTOK=` and Mailgun `export MAILTOK=`.
+Access to data on S3 is currently restricted to Caltech Library staff and your S3 configuration needs to be set up following the instructions in Dataset.

 #### Usage
+Type `python run_event_data.py`.
 You will automatically generate citation alerts for all DOIs in the CaltechDATA repository.
 This script collects citation data from the Crossref Event Data API, matches DOIs with those in CaltechDATA, updates the metadata in CaltechDATA, and sends an email alert to the contact person for the data record.
-To run this process type 'python run_event_data.py'.
 You'll be prompted if any citations are found.